-In December 2020, Amanda was appointed as the Assistant Minister to the Attorney-General.Amanda is married to Adam, and is a mother of three young girls.
+In December 2020, Amanda was appointed as the Assistant Minister to the Attorney-General.
+In March 2021 she was also appointed Assistant Minister for Industrial Relations, as well as the Assistant Minister for Women.Amanda is married to Adam, and is a mother of three young girls.
 She comes to the Senate after a career in the legal profession.
 Amanda studied law at Sydney University, and commenced her career at Minter Ellison.
 She was associate to then Justice Ian Callinan AC QC on the High Court of Australia, and Justice Philip McMurdo, who was then on the Supreme Court of Queensland’s commercial list.
 After some time prosecuting for the Commonwealth in Brisbane and Townsville, Amanda joined the private bar.
 As a member of Level Twenty Seven Chambers, she practiced in commercial law, administrative law and corporate crime.
 Amanda has served as Vice-President of the Women Lawyers Association of Queensland.
 Amanda joined the Liberal Party at the age of 19.
 She has spent over a decade growing in the party and giving voice to her convictions.
 She is motivated by the desire to see Australia return to a country of opportunity based on centre-right values.
 As a Brisbane based member of the Liberal National Party, Amanda sits in the Liberal Party room in Canberra.
 Amanda is on the Economics, Finance and Public Administration, Public Works, Future Work and Regulations and Ordinances Senate Committees, as well as the Joint Standing Committee on the recognition of Indigenous people in the Australian Constitution and the Select Committee on Charity Fundraising.